High-speed flash sync / auto FP .. vs .. normal flash

 So this is where slight synchronization errors can creep in.
 Where we are working right now at maximum flash sync speed, we’re on the very edge of any specific camera’s capabilities.
 So when we trip the shutter, the camera has to fire the transmitter mounted on it; which then trips the receiver connected to the speedlights / flashes; which in turn fires those speedlights / flashes.
 There is a whole chain of events that take place within finite time.
 And that is where any slight synchronization error will show up … just like it does here with the edge of the shutter curtain showing.

 This is a common-place occurrence, and not just inherent to the two cameras I used here.
 Any studio shooter will have experienced this problem and will know to use a shutter speed lower than maximum flash sync speed when shooting in the studio.
 A shutter speed like 1/125 or 1/100 or 1/60 is fine when working in the studio where ambient light levels are low.
 The shutter speed has no effect then on the flash output, so any shutter speed lower than maximum flash sync speed is fine in the studio.

 On-location though, I do use maximum flash sync speed, even if there is the chance of propagation delay.
 The reality of on-location photography is that we are much much less likely to see the effect of flash exposure at the edge of the frame.
 For example, I mainly do portrait photography on location.
 My subjects are usually more centrally placed.
 Hence, propagation delay doesn’t affect me.
-I just shoot at maximum flash sync speed then to give me the most efficiency from my flash.
+I shoot at maximum flash sync speed to get the most efficiency from my flash.

-high-speed flash sync (HSS) / auto FP
+High-speed flash sync (HSS) / auto FP

 Okay, finally we get here.
 Let’s see what happens when we go past maximum flash sync speed, with HSS enabled.